 Career Development FAQ

-As a student in MCS, MSWE, or MDS, you have access to a dedicated Career Development team that will provide you career development and job search support during your program.
+As a student in MCS, MSWE, MDS, or MHCID, you have access to a dedicated Career Development team that will provide you career development and job search support during your program.
 Throughout the year, the Career Development team will deliver career workshops that have been strategically timed according to the internship and job search timelines for most students.
 Please sign into CODE to see upcoming workshops and events, or book an one-on-one coaching appointment.

 You also have the option to attend career and company events and workshops offered by UCI Division of Career Pathways (DCP).